qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 Please rename accordingly for your installation.
 For a production install you probably would want at least 2 or 3 masters and 2 infra nodes that route service traffic within the cluster.
 The compute or "worker nodes" typically handle all the main processing pods.
 The number of compute nodes will allow one to horizontally scale compute power by increasing the pod count and if the pod count exceeds the resource you can add another compute node to the cluster and keep horizontally scaling.

-Before we begin.
-Please have a wildcard NPE Certificate that we will use for the master and router certificates.
+Before we begin, please have a wildcard NPE Certificate that we will use for the master and router certificates.
 We will also use the same CERT for the Hawkular metrics installation.

 ## Ansible

 We will need a machine running ansible that will be used to configure and setup the OpenShift cluster.
 The ansible machine does not need to be very powerful, for it is only used for cluster configuration.
 The machine uses ansible to configure your OpenShift cluster using the openshift-ansible playbooks.
 If you are limited on resources, you can use the node that will be dedicated to the OpenShift master as your ansible machine.
 It is best to have a separate ansible machine dedicated to the configuration of the cluster, so if you need to destroy the cluster and re-install, you still have your configuration machine in tact.

 ### Install Ansible